Mr-Thack/grapejuice/documentation/src/docs/Installing-from-source/Ubuntu-18.04-and-similar.md

 ## Install FAudio

-Wine 5.0 and newer require the FAudio audio libraries.
-However, these are not supplied by the Ubuntu repositories, so we will have to install these manually.
+FAudio audio libraries are not supplied by the Ubuntu repositories, so we will have to install these manually.

 **01:** Download the FAudio packages to a temporary location